Andrea Dovizioso: Sabbatical

 By the end of 2020, with no other immediate prospects, Dovizioso elected to take a sabbatical year in 2021 with his sights set on returning to racing for 2022.
 In early 2021, he was announced as a test rider for Aprilia Racing Team Gresini, with hopes of a potential race seat with the manufacturer for the following season, and he completed a number of test days.

 Ultimately, the 2022 seat went to Spanish rider Maverick Viñales, who started with Aprilia early in September 2021, closing the door for Dovizioso with the Noale manufacturer.

 Return with Petronas Yamaha SRT (2021)

 Dovizioso was reported to have joined Petronas Yamaha by the British GP weekend, after Maverick Viñales left the Factory Yamaha Team and went to Aprilia Racing Team Gresini for the rest of 2021.
 That was later confirmed in the week leading up to the San Marino Grand Prix.
 Dovizioso will join Valentino Rossi for the rest of 2021, replacing Franco Morbidelli who moves up to the Factory team.

 WithU Yamaha RNF MotoGP Team (2022)

 Dovisioso returned to the rebranded WithU Yamaha RNF MotoGP satellite team, partnering with Darryn Binder.
 He was replaced by Cal Crutchlow after retiring from MotoGP at the end of the San Marino Grand Prix.

+Yamaha Motor Racing test (2024–)

+Dovizioso again tried out a MotoGP motorbike in a private test at the Misano Circuit on 20–21 August 2024.
+He was officially appointed by Yamaha as a substitute test rider, replacing Cal Crutchlow who was absent due to injury.

+In 2025, Dovizioso was called as a test racer by Yamaha to add to their racers on the track in Sepang test.
+Dovizioso's reappearance at Yamaha comes after he spent time testing their YZR-M1 in the second half of last season, replacing the injured Cal Crutchlow.

+In 19 June 2025, Dovizioso signed a new contract with Yamaha as a test rider until 2027.
+Not only that, he also took on a new role as Rider Performance Advisor, a strategic position to analyze the performance of Yamaha's main riders and convey it to team engineers.
+Previously, Dovisiono had taken part in Yamaha's V4 engine project and had tested the new prototype in a private test at the Catalunya Circuit some time ago.